Kyrtapz/design-patterns-cpp/README.md

 ### Adapter
 - Getting the interface you want from the interface you have (Wall power adapter is a real world example)
 - Adapts existing interface to conform to the new one
-- **Caching adapter** - cashes temporary data, good ide to use when the data i generated several times with the same input
+- **Caching adapter** - cashes temporary data, good idea to use when the data is generated several times with the same input

 ### Bridge
 - Connects components through abstractions